 may appear discouraging: 350 million people worldwide are affected.
 The good news is that when properly managed with a balanced diet

-, regular physical activity, and maintaining a healthy weight, the condition doesn’t have to cause health problems.
+, regular physical activity, and maintaining a healthy weight, the condition doesn’t have to cause serious health complications.
 Now a randomized, double-blind, placebo-controlled study—the gold standard of research—suggests taking ginger powder may significantly improve glucose control, and improve other markers of diabetes control.

-To study how ginger affects markers of type 2 diabetes control, researchers randomly selected 88 adults with type 2 diabetes to receive three one-gram capsules containing ginger powder, or to receive three one-gram placebo capsules containing no ginger or other bioactive components, for eight weeks.
+To study how ginger affects markers of type 2 diabetes control, researchers randomly selected 88 adults with type 2 diabetes to receive three one-gram capsules containing ginger powder, or to receive three one-gram placebo capsules containing no ginger or other bioactive components, daily for eight weeks.
 The majority of participants, 92%, completed the study.
-Before and after the study period, the authors collected measures on:
+Before and after the study period, the authors measured:

 fasting blood sugar and insulin levels,

 hemoglobin A1c (HbA1c)—a marker of overall, long term glucose control,